-6) You will be required to submit a short 75 word abstract and long 500-1000 word abstract using text boxes on our submission site (references do not count toward the word total).
+6) You will be required to submit a short 75 word abstract and a long 500-1000 word abstract using text boxes on our submission site (references do not count toward the word total).
 Fellows may submit one proposal with a short 75 word abstract only (no long abstract required).
-With many systems you will also be able to cut and paste text into the boxes.
+You may also cut and paste text into the boxes.
 The boxes will not accommodate graphics.
 Remember that what you submit is final.
 So, please proof read your submission carefully.